 Amanda escapes and goes to the police but by the time they investigate all traces of the crime are gone.
 The cops even begin investigating her.
 The fact that Detective Caldwell (Harley Wallen) is on the senator’s payroll has nothing to do with that I’m sure.
 With the cops harassing her and Justin finding he enjoys killing there’s only one person she can trust.

-Of course, that person is her father Max (Tom Sizemore, Hell Girl, The Litch).
+Of course, that person is her father Max (Tom Sizemore, The Runners, The Litch).
 He’s an ex-con, a violent offender as the cops keep reminding us, and just out of jail.
 And he’s not afraid to get his hands dirty, or bloody, to save his little girl.